-Tai appears set for confirmation as top U.S. trade negotiator
+Tai confirmed as top U.S. trade negotiator

 “It’s going to be reshaping trade policy initiatives to centrally prioritize making sure the policy is beneficial to U.S. workers and the U.S. economy,” said Claire Reade, senior counsel at Arnold & Porter.
 “This is a fundamental shift.”

-Tai, whose parents immigrated from Taiwan, would be the only Asian American woman to be appointed to a Cabinet-level position under Biden.
+Tai, whose parents immigrated from Taiwan, is the only Asian American woman to be appointed to a Cabinet-level position under Biden.
 Another top pick, Neera Tanden, president of the Center for American Progress, a liberal think tank, withdrew as a nominee to lead the White House budget office.
 The Biden administration has faced criticism from lawmakers and advocacy groups for not naming an Asian American or Pacific Islander to a major Cabinet post.

 Tai is well regarded by both the liberal and moderate wings of the Democratic Party as well as by business leaders.
 Along with her Capitol Hill tenure, she boasts several years at the Office of the U.S. Trade Representative (USTR), directing the enforcement of trade deals with China.